Computer model calibration with large non-stationary spatial outputs: application to the calibration of a climate model: Application to the WACCM experiments

-To illustrate our methodology, we compare the zonal wind simulations $\eta(\mathbf{s}_i, \boldsymbol\theta_j)$, where $\mathbf{s}_i, i=1, \ldots, 96\times 144$ are the latitude and longitude on the spherical domain, and $j=1,\ldots, 100$ is the index of the runs, with outputs from WACCM's standard case, instead of actual observations.
+To illustrate our methodology, we compare the zonal wind simulations $\eta(\mathbf{s}_i, \boldsymbol\theta_j)$, where $\mathbf{s}_i, i=1, \ldots, 96\times 144$ are the latitude and longitude on the spherical domain, and $j=1,\ldots, 100$ is the index of the runs, with WACCM's standard outputs (i.e. default simulation), instead of actual observations.
 Therefore we know the true GW parameters values and can validate our method.
 Let $\eta^\ast(\mathbf{s}_i)$ be the zonal wind surface from WACCM standard output.
-In order to account for possible observation error and lack of physics in the model (discrepancy), we add a smooth noise to $\eta^\ast(\mathbf{s}_i)$ by assuming that the observations are
+In order to account for possible observation error and lack of physics in the model (discrepancy), and thus evaluate the robustness of our method, we add a smooth noise to $\eta^\ast(\mathbf{s}_i)$ by assuming that the observations are given by:

 where $\tilde{\mathbf{s}}_i =(s_1, s_2, s_3)$ are the spherical coordinates, and $\sigma_{\eta^\ast} = 11.14$ is the SD of $\eta^\ast$.
 Fig. \ref{fig:30mb-uncertainties}(a) and (b) shows the zonal wind surfaces from standard outputs and synthetic observations at 30mb, February 2000.